TEAM

 Her background in communications ranges from helping launch non-profit start-ups and small businesses to working in the public sector with the Colorado Department of Human Services and Colorado PERA.
 Her passion for educators stems from her own experience teaching children Spanish and working as an assistant elementary teacher in Denver.

-Carolyn holds a BS from the University of Wisconsin-Milwaukee in Spanish.
+Carolyn holds a bachelor’s from the University of Wisconsin-Milwaukee in Spanish.
 She is a Midwest native but has also lived in New Mexico, Mexico and Spain.
-She found her current home in Castle Rock, CO with her husband, son and basset-lab mutt.
-Carolyn loves music and singing, interior design, cooking and enjoying food and any chance she gets to go horseback riding, hiking and travel abroad.
+When she isn’t working in the digital space, she loves hiking with her husband, two little boys and their basset-lab mutt to help offset her love of making and eating baked goods!

 Email:cgratton@pebc.org